How is Profit Margin Calculated?

 - company’s investability potential

-Low profit margins could suggest a wide array of issues, from inability to efficiently manage expenses and overheads, to inadequate pricing strategy.
+Low-profit margins could suggest a wide array of issues, from the inability to efficiently manage expenses and overheads, to inadequate pricing strategy.
 It’s crucial for businesses to monitor their profit margin closely, as it’s a great tool to identify areas ripe for improvement and optimize their earnings.

-Essentially, there are only two ways for companies to achieve better profit margin:
+Essentially, there are only two ways for companies to achieve better profit margins: